-If you see anyone with digging equipment and dogs in an area where badgers do live, don’t approach them but take a note of the registration numbers and call the police straightaway.
+If you see anyone with digging equipment and dogs in an area where badgers do live, don’t approach them but take note of the registration numbers and call the police straightaway.

-Badgers are also victims of other forms of illegal persecution including instances of disturbance, damage and destruction of setts.
+Badgers are also victims of other forms of illegal persecution including instances of disturbance, damage, and destruction of setts.

-This is likely to be as a result of badger digging or badger baiting for sport, but may be by someone damaging the sett or trying to get rid of the badgers as their presence is inconvenient.
+This is likely to be as a result of badger digging or badger baiting for sport, but maybe by someone damaging the sett or trying to get rid of the badgers as their presence is inconvenient.
 The latter can include badgers being killed for game management, farming or development

 Licences can be granted for certain purposes which may otherwise be illegal.
 For more information visit the Scottish Natural Heritage website.

-Birds of Prey (Raptor) persecution
+3. Birds of Prey (Raptor) Persecution

-All raptors are protected by law and to intentionally kill or injury a wild bird is an offence, including shooting, trapping, poisoning or interfering with their nest site.
+All raptors are protected by law and to intentionally kill or injury a wild bird is an offence, including shooting, trapping, poisoning, or interfering with their nest site.

-Wild birds, including their eggs, nests and chicks, are protected by the Wildlife and Countryside Act 1981.
+Wild birds, including their eggs, nests, and chicks, are protected by the Wildlife and Countryside Act 1981.

-Freshwater Pearl Mussels
+4. Freshwater Pearl Mussels Persecution

 Freshwater Pearl Mussels are an endangered species found in rivers in the north of Scotland, the last stronghold of them in the world.

 The penalties for this crime can be severe.
-For every Fresh Water Pearl Mussel killed, taken or injured, a fine not exceeding £5,000 or 6 months in custody may apply.
+For every Fresh Water Pearl Mussel killed, taken, or injured, a fine not exceeding £5,000 or 6 months in custody may apply.
 The crime is most likely to occur in low water during the summer months on rivers in the north with good pedestrian and vehicle access.

-The Convention on International Trade in Endangered Species (CITES) regulates the legal trade in species of birds, animals and plants whose wild populations are threatened.
+The Convention on International Trade in Endangered Species (CITES) regulates the legal trade in species of birds, animals, and plants whose wild populations are threatened.

-- medicinal & health products (including rhino horn),
+- Medicinal & health products (including rhino horn)

-- sturgeon derivatives & extracts,
+- Sturgeon derivatives & extracts

 The Control of Trade in Endangered Species (Enforcement) Regulations creates offences and allows CITES legislation to be enforced in the UK.

-Poaching and coursing
+6. Poaching and Coursing Persecution

 It is predominantly a seasonal crime occurring during the Spring as crops emerge into fields and during late Summer and early Autumn when the crops have been harvested.
-However it can occur at any time of the year.
+However, it can occur at any time of the year.

 Deer poaching is also illegal under the Deer (Scotland) Act 1996, meaning it is a crime to wilfully kill or injure deer.